 What was the miscommunication?
 And how did it get resolved?

 All of my family are voracious readers – my siblings, my nephews and my niece, Melody.
-I knew she was already sharing this love of books with her twin girls, Emma and Sarah.
+I knew she was already sharing this love of books with her twin girls, Emily and Sarah.
 I visited them in Calgary in March and read many of the stories already collected in the nursery.

 This is where things started to go sideways.
 I knew that sending books was a perfect gift.
 The challenge was … which books did they already own?
 What would be a great choice that would be enjoyed throughout the coming year?

 In the end, I choose a box set of books by Eric Carle (I think most of you will be familiar with The Very Hungry Caterpillar) and had them arrive in Calgary through Amazon Prime.
 But I was still feeling insecure, that the gift was a duplicate of books already in their library.
 Then I received this text from Melody: